LLNL/magpie/README.md

 4) A minor set of software dependencies are required depending on your environment.

-   The Moab/Torque submission scripts use Pdsh (https://code.google.com/p/pdsh/) to launch/run scripts across cluster nodes.
+   The Moab+Torque submission scripts use Pdsh (https://code.google.com/p/pdsh/) to launch/run scripts across cluster nodes.

+   The LSF submission scripts use mpirun to launch/run scripts across cluster nodes.

    The 'hostlist' command from lua-hostlist